 Locate public archive collections like the Black Women Writers Project that provide primary resource information in digital forms.

 Work with a research coordinator like those at George Mason Special Collections Research Center, or use one of the Special Collections finding aids.
 Special collections researchers may be able to provide you with tips and hints on how to locate the primary sources that you are looking for.

 Searching for authors from marginalized groups can be a difficult process in library searches.
 Unless you know a specific author, you will need to think outside the box to find these voices.
 While you may find subject headings about African American authors, or Asian authors, library catalogs do not tag every author with how they identify.

 Here are a few strategies to find authors:

 Search for professors in specific programs: i.e. GMU programs like Women and Gender Studies, African and African American Studies, or University of Tulsa’s Native American Law.
 See what these experts have written.

-Ask your professors about scholars in their field.
-They will know the prominent voices in their subject.
+Ask your professors about diverse scholars in their field.
+They may prominent voices in their subject.

 Search for lists of authors from marginalized communities in your field like:

 Complete a web search for identity.
 Search the identity (Black Female CEOs) you want to hear from then explore what those people have written.